katherinebruce529/AstroCode/README.md

 # AstroCode

-Various code I've written for undergrad research at the College of Charleston.
+Various code I've written for undergrad research at the College of Charleston, lovingly called PELICANS (Python pipELIne for CANvas procesSing).

 The code ranges from converting Julien days to dates, heliocentric Julien days, and barycentric Julien days to photometry, plotting and data reduction.